 Special liturgies (Including HC, Funeral, Baptism, Special purpose hymns)

 I think it was Andrew Greeley, author, storyteller and priest, who suggested in one of his many articles that liturgy as story was fundamental to celebrating.
-I have sought to follow that advice.
+I have sought to follow that suggestion.

 While my liturgies are fairly traditional in shape, I try to be careful about language, images suggested, and the flow or plot of the liturgy.
 It's style is a blending of traditional and contemporary.
 I call it 'contemporary liturgical'.
 It seeks to use contemporary language and Australian images in an inclusive way through metaphor and story.
 The involvement of others each week in the presiding at worship, with a printed liturgy, is essential.
 Colour, symbols, candles, inclusive language and story, all shape the liturgical experience.
 And by the way - at the end of each liturgy you will find a list of Resources used in shaping the content.